Skip to content

 reference Can be a Perspective page or view object from a session.

-Returns the mapping object attached to or associated with the page of the given reference.
+Returns the mapping object attached to or associated with the page or designer session of the given reference.

 Available in Perspective and Gateway scopes.